tareqimbasher/NetPad/README.md

     * Write, save and run your own scripts
     * Manage namespaces
     * Standard code editor features powered by Monaco editor
-* Dump complex objects to the results console
-* Export results to Excel or HTML
+* Dump complex objects to the results console and export results to Excel or HTML
+* Choose the .NET SDK version you want to use per script
 * Add and use database connections (currently only supports Microsoft SQL Server and PostgreSQL, more coming soon!)
+* Run SQL queries
-* Auto-save: If you close NetPad, it will auto-save your changes and restore them the next time you fire it up
+* Auto-save: When you close NetPad, it will auto-save your changes and restore them the next time you fire it up
 * Add NuGet packages
 * Reference assemblies from disk
 * Monaco Editor & OmniSharp offer an editor experience similar to Visual Studio Code:
     * Code completion (Intellisense)
     * CodeLens
     * Semantic highlighting
+    * Inlay hits
     * Hover for documentation
     * Format document
     * Go-to implementation
     * Find references
     * Action suggestions
     * Diagnostics
+    * Document highlighting

 ## Roadmap :construction:

-* .NET 7 support (coming very soon..!)
 * Debugging
 * Support for more database providers
-* Lazy-loading of results and a DataGrid view
+* Hyperlink driven Lazy-loading of results, and a DataGrid view
-* Run T-SQL queries
+* Benchmark your code
+* Referencing other scripts
+* View your code's Syntax Tree
+* View your code as IL
 * Export a script as a "ready to run" .NET app
 * Ability to run a script from the command-line
+* Git tracking of script changes
 * Quality of Life:
     * Support for even more complex objects in the results console, ex: Dumping images